responsive, meaning ?¶

 layout policy is primarily materialized in the

-well illustrated on this page on css-tricks.com
+that have been supported from the very beginning of the Webwell illustrated on this page on css-tricks.com

 display - modern alternatives¶

-grid(2-dimensional) like the name suggests,
+display: grid(2-dimensional) like the name suggests,

 with more control on how children will fill the available space